top of page

 Rita with Smokey the rescue donkey.

 Rita is a professor emeritus at the University of St. Francis, Joliet, Illinois, where she taught for 21 years.
 She guided students in a variety of communication skills including writing, graphic arts, public speaking, editing and design.
 In her second career, she co-owned a Wellness Center and was a bodywork therapist.
 While her focus was primarily on people, some of her favorite clients were cats, dogs, donkeys, and horses.

-Rita is a
+Rita is a cat person and is currently owned by a rescued tuxedo cat name Rosie.
 There is a porch cat named Junior and three barn cats, Blanche, Black Bart and George, who noticed an invisible (to humans) sign that says all are welcome.
 She is also a chicken person and currently has ten hens, all with names.
+Quite often the deer are looking in her windows or standing near the front door: is she there? is she coming out with our treats?

 Officially retired, she spends time writing and doing genealogical research.
 She has published one family history book which has been accepted at several libraries for their genealogical collections.
 The second book is underway.
 She has also written a (somewhat whimsical) botanical monograph about the Angelica plant, with the plant telling its own life story.